This post may contain affiliate links. Please read my Disclosure Policy

 1. In a glass bowl combine the egg yolks and sugar.
 Mix well to combine until pale in colour, then add the cornstarch.

 2. Mix everything well, ensuring there are no lumps.
-If the mixture becomes too thick, add 1 tsp of milk to help loosen it.
+If the mixture becomes too thick, add 1 teaspoon of milk to help loosen it.

 4. Add the mixture into the saucepan with the remaining milk and cook it over low-medium heat mixing continuously.
 Once the cream start to boil (bubbles forming and bursting), cook for a further 1-2 minutes, until the mixture is thicker.
 Afterwards, take it off the heat and mix in the orange extract.